ssec/polar2grid/doc/source/utilscripts.rst

   The ``gtiff2mp4.sh`` script converts a series of GeoTIFF files in to a single MP4 video file.
-This script uses default video creation settings to support the most video players.
+This script uses default video creation settings to support most video players.
 If an image is too large for the video creation they will be automatically scaled to a smaller size.

   .. code-block:: bash